Bulk import data with the GraphQL Admin API

 Create a JSONL file and include GraphQL variables

-When adding the required GraphQL variables to a new JSONL file, you need to format the variables so that they'll be accepted by the corresponding bulk operation GraphQL API.
+When adding GraphQL variables to a new JSONL file, you need to format the variables so that they are accepted by the corresponding bulk operation GraphQL API.
+The format of the input variables need to match the GraphQL Admin API schema.

 For example, you might want to import a large quantity of products.
 Each attribute of a product must be mapped to existing fields defined in the GraphQL input object